Secret witness

 A secret witness (or anonymous witness) is a witness which is granted anonymity in a trial by the juridical authority.
 The identity of the witness is not disclosed to the defendant and the general public except if the secret witness agrees to it.
 It is a juridical procedure currently often used in Turkish law.
 Prominent examples are the case against Andrew Brunson and the Ergenekon trials.
 In several trials against politicians of the Peoples' Democratic Party (HDP) secret witnesses are also used.
 Following the attempted coup d'état in 2016, secret witnesses were used in many trials.

 Poland

-An incognito witness (świadek incognito), also an anonymous witness (świadek anonimowy), is a witness who has been questioned in the course of criminal proceedings and whose circumstances allowing disclosure of his or her identity are not known to other participants in the proceedings, other than the prosecutor and the court, due to a well-founded fear of danger to the life, health, freedom or property of the witness or a person close to him or her.
+An incognito witness (świadek incognito), also an anonymous witness (świadek anonimowy), is a witness who has been questioned in the course of criminal proceedings and whose circumstances allowing disclosure of their identity are not known to other participants in the proceedings, other than the prosecutor and the court, due to a well-founded fear of danger to the life, health, freedom or property of the witness or a person close to them.

 Proceedings on the complaint are held without the participation of the parties and are classified as 'secret' or 'top secret'.